-Assumption OP-2 implies that the only unobservable variable in the investment equation that has cross-sectional variation across firms is the productivity shock $\omega{it}$ .
+Assumption OP-2 implies that the only unobservable variable in the investment equation that has cross-sectional variation across firms is the productivity shock ω{it} .
 This restriction is crucial for OP method and for the related Levinshon-Petrin method.
 This imposes restrictions on the underlying model of market competition and inputs demands.
-For instance, this assumption implicitly establishes that firms operate in the same input markets and they do not have any monopsony power in these markets, e.g., no internal labor markets.
+For instance, this assumption implicitly establishes that firms operate in the same input markets and they do not have any monopsony power in these markets, for instance, no internal labor markets.
 Since a firm's input demand depends also on output price (or on the exogenous demand variables affecting product demand), assumption OP-2 also implies that firms operate in the same output market with either homogeneous goods or completely symmetric product differentiation.
-Note that these economics restrictions can be relaxed if the researcher has data on inputs prices at the firm level, i.e., $r{it}$ is observable.
+Note that these economics restrictions can be relaxed if the researcher has data on inputs prices at the firm level, that is, r{it} is observable.